lucky-vers/Cryptonite-Taskphase/Phase 2/05 Cryptography.md

 ciphertext (c): 2205316413931134031074603746928247799030155221252519872650080519263755075355825243327515211479747536697517688468095325517209911688684309894900992899707504087647575997847717180766377832435022794675332132906451858990782325436498952049751141
 ```

 It looks like a simple RSA encrypted cipher text.
-Notice the small value of `e` (`3`).
-It ideally be something much larger like `65537` or the cipher can be easily brute-forced.
+Notice the small value of `e` (3).
+It ideally should be something much larger like `65537` or the cipher can be easily brute-forced.
 We do exactly that, using the [dcode RSA decryptor](https://www.dcode.fr/rsa-cipher)

 ![Result](../Images/minirsa.png)